b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 &nbsp;

+Moreover, you might recall near the beginning of this page Joseph's 1843 etymology analysis concluding that ". . .
+The word Mormon means literally, more good." ([1](https://www.thechurchnews.com/1988/10/22/23263467/name-mormon-literally-means-more-good), [2](https://www.josephsmithpapers.org/paper-summary/letter-to-editor-circa-20-may-1843/1?highlight=more+good), [3](https://www.josephsmithpapers.org/paper-summary/history-1838-1856-volume-d-1-1-august-1842-1-july-1843/198?highlight=more+good)) It seems that between the 1839 quote above ("name given to us by our enemies") and publishing etymological findings in 1843, it's no longer offensive or upsetting... at least to us lay common folk.
+So how then should we interpret the idea that it's a pejorative "name given to us by our enemies?"
+Our enemies are, knowingly or unknowingly, calling us "more good."
+Calling people "more good" offends God, clearly.
+Is it because of grammar?
+"More good missionaries," "more good neighbors," "more good temples, "more good apologetics..."

+&nbsp;

 ## “I’m a Mormon” campaign
 Honestly.
 Unironically.
 Demonstrate to me that calling someone “Mormon” was offensive between the Brighamite sect break-off and 2018.
 Did any of the "Mormon pioneers" get in a huff and correct Omaha residents by asserting "we're actually 'a member of the church of Jesus Christ of latter-day saints' pioneers"?

-If you can demonstrate that "Mormon" was a mean-spirited derogatory slur at some point in time, I will direct your attention to a multi-million dollar marketing campaign going in the opposite direction, leaning into the nickname and actively promoting that LDS members should be called Mormons.
-This campaign included ads in those huge screens on Times Square.
+If you can demonstrate that "Mormon" was a mean-spirited derogatory slur at some point in time, I will direct your attention to a [multi-million dollar marketing campaign](https://www.theatlantic.com/national/archive/2011/11/mormon-churchs-6-million-ad-campaign-also-welcomes-trolls/335197/) going in the [opposite direction](https://en.m.wikipedia.org/wiki/I%27m_a_Mormon), leaning into the nickname and actively promoting that [LDS members should be called Mormons](https://news-uk.churchofjesuschrist.org/article/im-a-mormon).
+This campaign included [ads on those huge screens in Times Square](https://newsroom.churchofjesuschrist.org/article/mormon-ads-new-york-city).

-The *I’m a Mormon* campaign was really the centerpiece of my mission.
+The [*I’m a Mormon* campaign](https://newsroom.churchofjesuschrist.org/article/mormon-media-campaign-expands-across-us-australia) was really the centerpiece of my mission.
 Those were THE pass-along cards I was given to distribute.
-I had DVDs to hand out of that feature-length documentary.
-I would bring investigators to the visitor’s center with the explicit intent and purpose of showing them the cool rooms fashioned around the campaign, to show them videos of that campaign. *It worked*.
+I had [DVDs](https://meetthemormons.com/) to hand out of that [feature-length documentary](https://www.churchofjesuschrist.org/media/video/2015-01-1000-meet-the-mormons?lang=eng).
+You can still [watch it online](https://www.youtube.com/watch?v=MmJaruLErcI) if you want.
+I would bring investigators to the visitor’s center with the explicit intent and purpose of showing them the cool rooms fashioned around the campaign, to show them [videos](https://en.m.wikipedia.org/wiki/Meet_the_Mormons) of that campaign. *It worked*.

 Under Monson, it was divinely inspired.
-Under Nelson, it is “a victory for Satan.”
+Under Nelson, it is "a major victory for Satan."

 🙄